EmilSurk/EmilSurk/README.md

 🤝 **Community Contribution:** I am deeply committed to helping others and offering my support to guide them through their challenges.

 🌍 **Current Focus:** My current passion lies in cartography, which inspired my first project.
-Additionally, on an eye detection program to generate alarms on a computer.
+Additionally, I'm working on an eye detection program to generate alarms on a computer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">